Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 wound to a halt, Aaron resumed talking, as though he had not interrupted himself.

-"That song is about the pogroms in eastern Europe...coming home to find everything...the town, the people you love, the very street you live on and the house you live in simply....gone.
+"That song is about the pogroms in eastern Europe... coming home to find everything... the town, the people you love, the very street you live on and the house you live in simply... gone.
 Gone forever," Aaron said quietly.

 Gyotin laid his ears back almost involuntarily and made a wordless sound of shared pain.